Apple supplier Foxconn says it will build big Wisconsin factory

 Foxconn, the Taiwanese manufacturer that makes electronics for Apple and other tech companies, is coming to Wisconsin.

-The firm will invest $10 billion in Wisconsin to build a new manufacturing plant.
+The firm will invest $10 billion in Wisconsin to build a new manufacturing plant that produces LCD panels.
 The project will create 13,000 new jobs and should be completed by 2020, according to Wisconsin Gov. Scott Walker.

+Foxconn's estimate on jobs was more conservative.
+In a statement, the company said the project will create 3,000 jobs with the "potential" to generate up to 13,000 new jobs.

 Foxconn announced the investment from the White House.
 CEO Terry Gou was flanked by Walker, Vice President Mike Pence and House Speaker Paul Ryan.
 President Trump later joined them.